Computing and IT

-The Faculty aims to provide the youngsters with a wide ranging and balanced IT experience focused on the IT National Curriculum.
-This entitlement supports the students in gaining IT knowledge, skills and understanding required for examination success and life after school.
+The Faculty aims to provide our students with a wide ranging and balanced Computing and IT experience required for examination success and life after school.

 Accommodation and Resources

 Our school is superbly equipped with more than 450 workstations on a local network within the school.
 Currently we have 400 fixed workstations (computers), 20 netbooks, 50 laptops housed on trolleys with wireless connection, video conferencing facilities, digital cameras, music workstations and projection facilities.
 Our 8 main computer rooms have interactive whiteboards as do all classrooms throughout the school.
 All workstations have Broadband Internet access, and students are able to logon and gain access to their work in all areas of the school and use a wide variety of software.

 Our 8 main Computer Rooms have 28-32 computers in each and these are used mainly for discrete IT lessons.
 There are also clusters located within Maths, Graphics, Art, Music, Learning Support and the School Library.
 We have an ICT support team of four experienced individuals.The remaining computers are available in classrooms across the school and all computers have either a laser or a colour printer available to them.

 Every computer is capable of supporting a number of ‘Integrated Learning Packages’, such as ‘Sam Learning’ and ‘MyMaths’.
 These allow the learners to progress at their own pace and their own level.

 Students have access to Google Suite which enables them to have 24/7 access to their learning.